Dawn-State/.github/README.md

 Building open-source tools and running experiments at the edges of what's documented.
 Bare-metal hardware optimization, model architecture, agentic orchestration.

-This is an independent research lab operated by [Matthew West](https://github.com/matty-west).

 ---

 ## Research